shaunmuscat/news-scanner/readme.md

 changed, e.g. a new item was added or an existing item was updated.
 When a change is detected the program writes out a message on the command line detailing exactly what changed.

+### Tracked News Item Attributes

-The news item components that are currently tracked are:
+The news item attributes that are currently tracked are:
+  - time of scanning
-  - website
+  - news website
   - headline title
   - headline url
+  - topic (if available within article block)

+### Added News Items

+Each news item is considered unique based upon URL.
+If a scanned news item has a URL that isn't recorded in the database then it is considered an added news item.

+### Updated News Items

+When a scanned news item has a URL that is already recorded in the database, then it is considered an existing news item.
+An existing news item is further considered as an updated news item if any of the following differ to the existing database value:
+  - headline title
-  - time of scanning
+  - topic

+#### Scanned News Websites

 News websites that are currently scanned are:
   - SBS news (all news items)